Enki Virtual Community School

 Humanities classes meet Monday, Tuesday, and Friday, 8:00am to 10:30am PACIFIC TIME

-Enhanced Study classes (Math-Science, and Grammar) meet Tuesday and Friday, 11:30am to 1:00pm PACIFIC TIME
+Enhanced Study classes (Math-Science, and Grammar) for Grade 6 meet Monday and thursday, 11:30 to 1:00 PACIFIC Time, and for Grade 7, meet Tuesday and Friday, 11:30am to 1:00pm PACIFIC TIME

 * For your homeschool credit, Enki will provide you with a Course Description, Verification of Completion (assuming regular attendance and completion of work), and an evaluation.
 To date, once submitted, these have always been accepted for credit by every state and province where application has made, both in the U.S and across Canada.
 Some states will also ask that you submit a portfolio – for this, you simply photograph the student’s good book – made in class – and send that in digitally.
 Historically, these have not only been accepted, but are routinely greeted with much enthusiasm!